 The advisor provides guidance through the initial stages of developing the research proposal.

 - Arrange a Proposal Meeting.
 When the advisor considers the proposal ready, arrange a meeting and provide copies of the proposal to committee members at least two weeks in advance.
-Prepare the PROPOSAL APPROVAL FORM and take it to the meeting.
+Prepare the departmental PROPOSAL APPROVAL FORM and take it to the meeting.
 At the meeting, present the research plan to committee, which will evaluate the proposal and determine whether to approve the research or require additional work before you can proceed.
-A copy of the signed, completed PROPOSAL APPROVAL FORM must be in your file.
+A copy of the signed, completed PROPOSAL APPROVAL FORM must be returned to Erica Mann before you’ve moved on to your research.

 - Secure IRB Approval.
 Research involving human subjects (including secondary analyses of existing data from human subjects) requires approval from the Institutional Review Board (IRB).